AdaCore/gnatstudio/docs/users_guide/extending.rst

 The :file:`<contextual>` tag accepts one child tag, :file:`<Title>` which specifies the name of the menu item.
 If not specified, the menu item uses the name of the action.
-The title is actually fact the full path to the new menu item, like for the :file:`<menu>` tag.
-You can create submenus by using a title of the form :command:`Parent1/Parent2/Menu`.
+The title is the full path to the new menu item, like in the :file:`<menu>` tag.
+Can create submenus by using a title of the form :command:`Parent1/Parent2/Menu`.
 You can use macro arguments in the title, which are expended based on the current context.
 See :ref:`Macro_arguments`.

-The new contextual menu item is only shown if the filters associated with the action match the current context.
+GPS only displays the new contextual menu item if the filters associated with the action match the current context.

 For example, the following example inserts a new contextual menu item that displays the name of the current file in the GPS console.
 This contextual